sinner-/kickstart-fedora-workstation/README.md

 Part of an overall project to adopt the "cattle" approach to my personal computing.

+Assuming the distribution does its job correctly, I can use this project along with good backups in my homedir to have a consistent environment on any installed target.

 Designed to:

 * Deploy Fedora (tested on F23) with a repeatable and automated method.